 Finally, Lord Shiva noticed her efforts and realized how dearly she loved him, eventually, marrying her.
 It is since then, that Maa Parvati is worshipped as Hartalika and Teej Mata by women all across India.

-On the special occasion of Hariyali Teej, she is worshipped by married women for a long life of their husband and for marital bliss in their life.
+On the special occasion of Hariyali Teej, she is worshipped by married women for the long life of their husband and for marital bliss in their life.

 It is celebrated on the third day of the bright fortnight which is considered as Shukla Paksha in Shravan Mass.
 Hariyali means greenery that occurs during the advent of monsoon, which is the time of celebration of nature, and Maa Parvati is also considered as the Goddess of Nature.

 Hariyali Teej is also called Singhara Teej in some regions of India.
-This day, married women visit their maternal house and are offered gifts, locally called Shringar, comprising of bindi, sindoor, churi, mehendi, etc.
+This day, married women visit their maternal house and are offered gifts, locally called Shringar, comprising of the bindi, sindoor, churi, Mehendi, etc.

-Also, Ghewar, being the most popular sweet of this festival, is offered, first to goddess Parwati and then distributed amongst the friends and relatives.
-The colours of Hariyali Teej can be seen flowing in the states of Punjab, Rajasthan, Uttar Pradesh, Uttarakhand and few other northern states of India.
-Hariyali Teej 2020 will be observed on July 23.
+Also, Ghewar, being the most popular sweet of this festival, is offered, first to goddess Parwati and then distributed amongst friends and relatives.
+The colors of Hariyali Teej can be seen flowing in the states of Punjab, Rajasthan, Uttar Pradesh, Uttarakhand, and few other northern states of India.
+Hariyali Teej 2021 will be observed on August 11.

-2. Cultural Attire.
 In Rajasthan, women are mostly seen in Ghagra-Choli-Chunni whereas men are seen donning Kurta-Pajama with traditional red Turban.
 Women and men in other northern regions can be seen in sarees and Kurta-Pajama respectively.
-What’s common in all of them is they mostly choose red, green and yellow coloured outfits to define the theme of the festival and to celebrate greenery.
+What’s common in all of them is they mostly choose red, green, and yellow-colored outfits to define the theme of the festival and to celebrate greenery.

 Hariyali Teej is mostly popular in states like Punjab, UP, and Rajasthan, especially, in Jaipur the capital of Rajasthan where a grand Teej procession is organized every year.
 Men and women can be seen participating and enjoying to the fullest.
 This is the peak time when tourists can visit Rajasthan to explore the festivities of the region.
 Here is how you can reach the city.